downshift-js/downshift/README.md

 the code in [`react-autocomplete`][react-autocomplete] and [jQuery UI's Autocomplete][jquery-complete].

-You can watch me build the first iteration of `react-kadabra` on YouTube:
+You can watch me build the first iteration of `downshift` on YouTube:

 - [Part 1](https://youtu.be/2kzD1IjDy5s)
 - [Part 2](https://youtu.be/w1Z7Jvj08_s)

 ## Other Solutions

-You can implement these other solutions using `react-kadabra`, but if you'd prefer to use these out of the box solutions, then that's fine too:
+You can implement these other solutions using `downshift`, but if you'd prefer to use these out of the box solutions, then that's fine too:

 - [`react-select`](https://github.com/JedWatson/react-select)